12 FAM 030

 12 FAM 034.2-1 Investigations

 a.
 Venue: The Board may conduct its investigations, including hearings, within the United States or abroad.
-When appropriate and cost effective, the Board will make every reasonable effort to take sworn testimony within the continental United States (CONUS).
+When appropriate and cost effective, the Board will make every reasonable effort to take sworn testimony within the continental United States.

 b.
-Use of investigative personnel: The Board may use, subject to the concurrence of the sending office and/or agency, personnel from such entities as the Bureau of Diplomatic Security (DS) or the Office of the Inspector General (OIG) to assist its investigative activities.
+Use of investigative personnel: The Board may use, subject to the concurrence of the sending office and/or agency, personnel from such entities as the DS or the Office of the Inspector General to assist its investigative activities.

 c.
-Noninterference with other authorities: The Department will notify the Department of Justice (DOJ), Office of Counterterrorism of any decision by the Secretary to convene an Accountability Review Board (ARB) shortly after such a decision is made.
+Noninterference with other authorities: The Department will notify the Department of Justice, Office of Counterterrorism of any decision by the Secretary to convene an ARB shortly after such a decision is made.
 The Board will carry out its activities in a manner that does not interfere with or compromise the work of duly authorized authorities, such as law enforcement, security, intelligence or diplomatic activities, either U.S. or foreign.

 d.
-Clearance requirement abroad: Prior to undertaking any Board activities outside the United States, the Board must obtain the concurrence of the chief of mission (COM) and, if deemed appropriate by the COM, of the host government to such activities.
+Clearance requirement abroad: Prior to undertaking any Board activities outside the United States, the Board must obtain the concurrence of the COM and, if deemed appropriate by the COM, of the host government to such activities.

 e.
-Conduct of activities abroad: Any Board activities undertaken abroad must be conducted in a manner consistent with local law and custom, as determined by the COM or the Department.
-Activities abroad will be closed to the public unless the Board desires they be open and the COM or the Department concurs.
+Conduct of activities abroad: Any ARB activities undertaken abroad must be conducted in a manner consistent with local law and custom, as determined by the COM or the Department.
+Activities abroad will be closed to the public unless the Board desires they be open and the COM and the Department concurs.

 12 FAM 034.2-2 Evidence

-The Board may accept any evidence determined by the Chairperson to be relevant and material to the investigation.
+The ARB may accept any evidence determined by the Chairperson to be relevant and material to the investigation.
 The Federal Rules of Evidence are not applicable to the Board.

 12 FAM 034.2-3 Witness Rights